 Every child needs – and has a right to – a stable and loving environment.
 When you choose adoption, you enter a lifelong process that will affect the lives and well-being of everyone involved.

-The Village Family Service Center offers creative adoption opportunities to North Dakota residents.
+The Village Family Service Center offers life-changing adoption opportunities to North Dakota residents.
 Our caring, professional staff will help you understand all your options and make decisions that are right for you.
 This includes explaining types of adoption, the process for each, and helping you determine what level of openness will work best for you.

 If you decide adoption is the right journey for you, The Village Family Service Center can assist you with a variety of adoption options: